mindsphere/mindconnect-mqtt/README.md

 Update the [mqtt-config.json](configs/mqtt-config.json) file from folder `configs` with valid values.

 Below config properties should contain valid values:
 - CLIENT_ID: tenantId_AgentName.
-On selecting a certificate the agent name apears on right side of screen.
+On selecting a certificate the agent name apears on right side of screen
-- DEVICE_NAME: device name, can be same as client id
 - TENANT_ID: tenant id
 - CA_PATH : relative path to broker root CA certificate
 - DEVICE_CERT_PATH: relative path for the device certificate